zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 for schedule_type and retention_days with database constraints.
 Added relationship to Server model with backref for backup_schedules.
 Model includes proper string representation for debugging.
 All tests pass (185/185) with no linting errors.

+## 2025-01-09 - CARD-028: Create database migration for backup_schedules table

+**Epic:** Epic 8 – Automated Backup Management
+**Status:** Completed
+**Owner:** cursor

+Created Flask-Migrate database migration for backup_schedules table with proper foreign key constraints and check constraints.
+Migration includes all required fields (id, server_id, schedule_type, schedule_time, retention_days, enabled, last_backup, created_at) with proper data types and constraints.
+Added table existence check to handle cases where table already exists from db.create_all().
+Migration can be applied and rolled back successfully without data loss.
+All 185 tests pass with 54.96% coverage and no linting errors.